selvinsource/spark-pmml-exporter-validator/README.md

 mvn clean compile assembly:single
 ```
 Note:
-* Ensure the variable sparkshellpath is pointing to your spark-shell
+* Ensure the variable `sparkshellpath` is pointing to your spark-shell

 ##Documentaion
 For each supported [Apache Spark] MLLib algorithm there is a scala file that generates a simple model and exports it to an xml file in PMML format.
 The scala also runs `model.predict` on some test instances of the training data set.
 The java evaluator (using [JPMML Evaluator] and acting as a decoupled application to [Apache Spark]) loads the exported PMML and run the prediction on the same test instances used for `model.predict`.
-The predictions made by [Apache Spark] and [JPMML Evaluator] should be produce comparable results, therefore proving the PMML export from [Apache Spark] is working as expected.
+The prediction made by [Apache Spark] and [JPMML Evaluator] produces comparable results, therefore proving the PMML export from [Apache Spark] works as expected.

 ##K-Means Clustering
 ```sh